The dedicated legal team of Caputo & Mariotti

 Remember the insurance company is not there to make friends -- it is trying to get the lowest possible settlement available.
 Do not take the first settlement it offers.

-If you or your loved one have been seriously injured, call Caputo & Mariotti's Pennsylvania personal injury lawyers at (570) 342-9999, or use our online contact form to contact us now for a FREE Consultation.
+If you or your loved one have been seriously injured, do not delay any longer.
+The clock is ticking.
+Call Caputo & Mariotti's Pennsylvania personal injury lawyers at (570) 342-9999, or use our online contact form to contact us now for a FREE Consultation.